monil667/Volatile-and-NonVolatile-Memory-Design/README.md

 # Memory-Project
 RAM is a type of volatile memory used for temporary data storage that requires read and write capabilities.
 In Verilog, RAM can be designed using behavioral or structural modeling.
-Here's an overview of the process
+Here's an overview of the process:

 1. Specification:
 We have defined the size of the RAM as 256kb, also